veracity-engineering/SolutionPackage/docfx_project/articles/DNVGL.Veracity.Services.Api/DNVGL.Veracity.Services.Api.This.md

 This view point is appropriate for service owners integrating with Veracity enabling management of their service and sub-service subscriptions.

-Resources retrieved from this view point are from the perspective of a service, **client credential authentication flow is required to access these resources.**
+Resources retrieved from this view point are from the perspective of a service,
+> Only **Client credentials** authentication is supported by this package.

 # Package Install